FAIRplus/the-fair-cookbook/content/recipes/introduction/priorization.md

 ## Determining the need for FAIRification

-Before understanding why and how to *prioritize* projects for the FAIR pipeline, it is essential to understand *the need* for FAIRification of data.
+Before understanding why and how to *prioritize* projects for the FAIR pipeline, it is essential to understand *the need* for FAIRification of data {footcite}`d3_report`.
 The list below identifies key reasons why one should make data FAIR:
 * Increase impact and visibility:
     - Standardising published project/dataset metadata using a well-accepted metadata model and getting indexed by major community resources helps in increasing the visibility and impact of the data within the scientific community.